robinjmurphy/ruby-graphql-server-example/README.md

 ## Example queries

-Let's create a simple GraphQL query in a `query.gql` file that returns all of the shows:
+Let's create a simple GraphQL query in a `query.graphql` file that returns all of the shows:

 ```graphql
 {